Hi, I’m Lloyd Feldman. For many years I worked for a large distributor that supplied independent kitchen showrooms.

 In reality, the prices builders quote for kitchens is usually similar to the chains.
 In fact, sometimes they quote more than the chains, especially in affluent areas.

-Kitchens with effectively no guarantee
+Kitchens purchased via builders with effectively no guarantee

 When you buy a kitchen from a trade only supplier via a builder, you’re contract is with the builder & not with the trade only supplier.

-So, if you get a problem with the kitchen & try going back to the trade only supplier, they’ll usually tell you to go back to your builder.
+Therefore, if you get a problem with the kitchen & try going back to the trade only supplier, they’ll usually tell you to go back to your builder.
 However, when you go back to your builder, they’ll usually tell that they’re only responsible for the fitting, and you need to go back to the trade only supplier.
 This toing and froing usually goes on for some time until people eventually give up.